-Philippine leader to go after Maoist rebels after scrapping talks
+Philippine leader to hunt down Maoist rebels after scrapping talks

 Duterte's top peace adviser, Jesus Dureza, canceled informal talks with the National Democratic Front, the rebels' political arm, set for the weekend in the Netherlands after several guerrilla attacks.

-Defence Secretary Delfin Lorenzana said he supported cancelling talks until rebels could stop attacks.
+Defense Secretary Delfin Lorenzana said he supported cancelling talks until rebels could stop attacks.

 "We are all for peace," he said in a statement on Friday.
 "But, we can only talk about peace when both sides mean what they say.
 I question the sincerity, integrity and motives of the other side."Military commanders briefed Duterte on the progress in taking back Marawi, the heart of which has been decimated by nearly two months of air strikes.